And why should you care?

 Well, there's a number of ways to answer that.
 But it really depends on what you're looking for.

-I've worked in the field of digital media for over 10 years, taking part in many different projects and wearing many different hats.
+I've had my head in the field of digital media for over 10 years, taking part in many different projects and wearing many different hats.

 I'm currently a Digital Marketing Officer at Columbia Restaurants - but you can read more about that on my LinkedIn.

-If you want to get in touch to talk about how we can take your business digital, drop me an email or feel free to give me a call.
+If you want to get in touch to talk about how we can take your business digital, drop me an email or feel free to fill out the following:

 How I Got Here

 My journey started on a Windows 98 PC spewing out modem sounds whilst connecting to the internet via dial-up.
 Through endless hours spray-painting what I would call super-abstract art in MS Paint, and smashing high scores in Pinball, it's safe to say I was bored with tech.
 Until...
 I got to high school and was introduced to programming - BlitzBasic for those who can relate - and basic 2D game design.
 That was when I started thinking differently, and my problem solving improved massively.
 I re-wrote a playable version of 'Pong' using code.

 Moving down the timeline, I picked up an eye for design - and started toying around in Photoshop.
 Basic things, making signature graphics for forums, award badges, game competition banners.
 Then I got my first commercial gigs - designing event flyers.
 That was fun shit and paid good for a 19 yr old finishing army service.